 No copies of the design calculations or structural drawings have been obtained for this building.
-A cover meter was used to determine the presence of any reinforcement.

-The sketch drawings and survey photos have been used to confirm the structural systems, investigate potential critical structural weaknesses (CSW) wherever possible, and identify details which required particular attention.
+The drawings have been used to confirm the structural systems, investigate potential critical structural weaknesses (CSW) wherever possible and identify details which required particular attention.